Fios-Quest/YouTube-Scripts/src/iriss/010-iriss.md

 We identified a couple of issues with the state machine though:

-- We couldn't access anything about the Cat from inside our State.
+First, we couldn't access anything on the Cat type from inside our Generic States.

-- The behaviours didn't seem generally applicable.
-  Would `Hangry<Human>` make loud noises and bite someone?
-Mostly probably not.
+Second, the behaviours didn't seem generally applicable.
+Would `Hangry<Human>` make loud noises and bite someone like a `Hangry<Cat>`?
+Usually not... usually.

 Today we're going to solve these problems using Rust's incredible Trait system

 As a note, we are going to be building on the code we developed last time so if you missed that, either follow the link appearing above me now,

-or see the relevant chapter in the free book that accompanies this series, check the description for a link straight to this chapter.
+or see the relevant chapter in the free book that accompanies this series, check the description for a link straight to that chapter.

-My name is Daniel, welcome to IRISS.
+Lets being, my name is Daniel, welcome to IRISS.

 ---